WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex2Task3" />
 #### Task 3 - Configuring Logging ####

-You can save diagnostics logs for Read Requests, Write Requests, and/or Delete Requests, and can set the data retention policy for each of the services.
+You can save diagnostic logs for Read Requests, Write Requests, and/or Delete Requests and can set the data retention policy for each of the services.
 In this task you will configure logging for your storage account.

 1. In the **Configure** page, go to the **Logging** section.

-1. For each service (Blob, Table, and Queue), you can configure the types of request to log: Read Requests, Write Requests, and Delete Requests.
+1. For each service (Blob, Table or Queue), you can configure the types of request to log: Read Requests, Write Requests, and Delete Requests.
 You can also configure the number of days to retain the logged data.
 Enter zero if you do not want to set a retention policy.
 If you do not set a retention policy, it is up to you to delete the logs.

 	![configuring-storage-logging](Images/configuring-storage-logging.png?raw=true)